 However, on July 11, 1997, Mrs. S. removed Evelyn from Couple Q’s home and brought the child to South Australia.

 The following legal presumptions concerning artificial insemination apply in their case:

-Couple Q sought leave to appeal to the High Court the decision of the Family Court but it was to no avail.
-The High Court rejected the application, affirmed the decision of the Family Court and ordered that Evelyn be handed over to Mrs. S.
+Couple Q sought leave to appeal to the High Court the decision of the Family Court, but it was to no avail.
+The High Court rejected the application, affirmed the decision of the Family Court and ordered that Evelyn is handed over to Mrs S.

 On November 21, 2008 Section 60 HB was inserted in the Family Law Act 1975 which provides that if a court of a Territory or State has declared through an order that a child is a child of a person or persons then for Family Law Act purposes that child is the child of the same person or persons.
 At present, there are only three states which have prescribed laws.

 The case of Re Michael: Surrogacy Arrangements (2009) FamCA 691 illustrates the application of Section 60HB.
 Sharon and Paul was a married couple who could not produce children.
 Sharon had cervical cancer but before her treatment, her eggs were harvested.
 Her mother Lauren, who was in a de facto relationship with Clive, consented to be implanted with an embryo produced from Sharon’s egg using Paul’s sperm.
 Watts J found that, at law, Lauren was the child’s mother while Clive was his father.
 Section 60HB has no application because New South Wales did not have a prescribed law that applies to the situation.

 However, Section 60H applies which provides for a child born as a result of artificial conception.
 Section 60H did not expressly exclude cases wherein Section 60HB would apply.

 Watts J had to point out that if New South Wales had a prescribed law which would make Section 60 HB operative this could produce irreconcilable results with Section 60H.